CorporateRewards/docs-redstone/source/includes/authentication.md

 Failure to supply a recognised key in the correct format will result in a 403 HTTP response code and an error message:
 HTTP Token: Access denied.

-Your api token should have the following format consisting of an api key followed by a api secret, separated with a colon like so: abcdefghijklmnopqrst:uvwxyz1234567890abcdefghijklmnop
+Your API token should have the following format consisting of an API key followed by a API secret, separated with a colon like so: abcdefghijklmnopqrst:uvwxyz1234567890abcdefghijklmnop